Skip to main content

 • Flushed face

-4. If they stop sweating or collapse, phone an ambulance IMMEDIATELY!
+• If they stop sweating or collapse, phone an ambulance immediately.

-5. Lay them gently on their side in the recovery position (see illustration) so they are comfortable and if they vomit it will drain away from them.
+• Lay them gently on their side in the recovery position so they don’t choke if they vomit.

-6. Stay with them until the ambulance arrives, and tell the medics what they have taken.
-Don’t worry, you won’t get into trouble and this could save their life.
+• Stay with them until help arrives.
+Tell medics what they took—you won’t get in trouble and it could save their life.

 Call 24 hours a day, 365 days a year, FRANK is around to give you FREE info on drugs